JanLikar/envrun/README.md

 > while copying the API token - for 154th time?
 > This is a tool for you.

-When working on modern projects it is often difficult to manage application secrets in a sane way.
+When working on software projects it is often difficult to manage application secrets in a sane way.
+We're dealing with more API keys and certificates than ever!

 Sure, there are solutions out there.
 Some of them even work just fine!

 So... why a new tool?
-I wanted a tool that would fit into many different workflows.
+I wanted something that would fit into many different workflows.
 When locally running commands that need to have access to secrets, managing deployments with multiple differing sets of variables, injecting secrets into config files,...